softlayer/githubio_source/content/reference/services/SoftLayer_Notification_Occurrence_Event/getImpactedUsers.md

 ---
 title: "getImpactedUsers"
 description: "Retrieve a collection of users impacted by this event.
-Each impacted user record relates directly to a [[SoftLayer_User_... "
+Each impacted user record relates directly to a [SoftLayer_User_C... "
 layout: "method"
 tags:
     - "method"